Maryhill Burgh Halls: The Way We Were

-Between the 1 September 2020 and 18 September 2020 the museum hosted an exhibition consisting of black and white photographs by the Glaswegian photographer Morton Gillespie.
+Between 1 September 2020 and 18 September 2020 the museum hosted an exhibition consisting of black and white photographs by the Glaswegian photographer Morton Gillespie.
 This exhibition depicted the social history of 1960’s Glasgow.

 Glasgow Photo Journey 1978

 Between 12 July 2021 and 26 December 2021 the museum hosted an exhibition of black and white photographs by the Manchester based photographer Jos Treen.
 The exhibition consisted of a selection of photographs taken around the streets of Glasgow in 1978 by Jos Treen during the year in which he was living there.
 The collection of hundreds of photographs lay forgotten for forty years before they were rediscovered.
 A selection of the photographs were posted on his social media feeds previous to Jos’ exhibition in Maryhill Burgh Halls.